 By avoiding these filing mistakes, your organizing system paired with Paper Tiger Filing System Software for Document Management will keep your files organized and help you find exactly what you need faster.

-Optional: Since you are cleaning out your office, you might as well make sure that you are not storing documents that you no longer need or use.
-Your organizing system needs to be organized as well.
-(Surely you remember how you can’t be clean on the outside unless you’re clean on the inside).
-You can print the Paper Tiger File Clean-Out Guide to help you clean out papers from existing files.
-Also use the Transfer Report to help you physically move documents from one location to another so that your physical hanging file folders match what you have in Paper Tiger.
+Since you are cleaning out your office, you might as well make sure that you are not storing documents that you no longer need or use.
+Your organizing system needs to be organized as well, and once you have your Paper Tiger database set up with your paper files indexed, you can print the File Clean-Out report to help you clean out papers from existing files.
+Also use the Transfer Report to help you physically move documents from one location to another so the documents in your hanging file folders match what you have in Paper Tiger.

-These are just steps to help you get started.
-Of course, depending on how much and how cluttered your home office is, it might be quite difficult to clean out your entire home office in one day.
-Completing one of these steps a day (in order of course) can ensure a clean and tidy office in a week.
+These are steps to help you get started.
+Of course, depending on how cluttered your home office is, it might be quite difficult to clean out your entire home office in one day.
+Completing one of these steps a day, (in order of course), can ensure a clean and tidy office in less time than you think.
 Remember to relax and take your time when cleaning your office.
 Don’t get overwhelmed in organizing your home office.
-You’ll be so proud, you will want to go from room to room.
+You’ll feel so accomplished and proud, you will want to go from room to room, and maybe even tackle organizing the garage.
 Happy Organizing!

 Here at Paper Tiger, we’ve figured out that organization also comes from within, and we believe that you can train yourself to be more organized.
 Before you begin to use Paper Tiger Filing System Software for Document Management or Digital Tiger, powered by Google Docs, you, try these ten tips that will help you form habits towards a more organized you.